Split, Croatia Port Guide

 What to Pack

-- Comfortable walking shoes for exploring the city
+- Comfortable walking shoes for exploring the cobblestone streets.

-- Lightweight clothing for warm summer days
+- Light clothing for warm days, especially in summer.

-- A light jacket or sweater for cooler evenings
+- A light jacket for cooler evenings, particularly in spring and autumn.

-- A reusable water bottle to stay hydrated
+- A reusable water bottle to stay hydrated while exploring.

 Heads Up